Cipriano de Rore: Venice and Ferrara

-While it has long been claimed that Rore studied in Venice with Adrian Willaert, and that he was a singer at San Marco, no specific documentation of either of these events has been found; some dedicatory material in his Venetian publications mentions him as a "disciple" or "follower", but not specifically as a student.
+While it has long been claimed that Rore studied in Venice with Adrian Willaert and that he was a singer at San Marco, no specific documentation of either of these events has been found; some dedicatory material in his Venetian publications mentions him as a "disciple" or "follower", but not specifically as a student.
 Yet he was closely connected with Willaert and his associates for much of his career, and visited Venice at least once before 1542.
-Beginning in this year, documentation on Rore's whereabouts becomes more clear.
+Beginning in this year, documentation of Rore's whereabouts becomes clearer.
 A letter written on 3 November 1542 indicates he was at Brescia, where he was known to have remained until 16 April 1545.
-It was during this period that he began to acquire fame as a composer, publishing, with the assistance of the Venetian printer Scotto, his first book of madrigals in 1542, as well as two books of motets in 1544 and 1545.
+During this period he began to acquire fame as a composer, publishing, with the Venetian printer Scotto's assistance, his first book of madrigals in 1542, as well as two books of motets in 1544 and 1545.
 The reprints of these works two years later by both Scotto and Gardane indicated their high regard.
-Their technical mastery, and stylistic indebtedness to Willaert and his circle, make an early connection with Venice a reasonable supposition.
+Their technical mastery and stylistic indebtedness to Willaert and his circle make an early connection with Venice a reasonable supposition.

 Rore then went to Ferrara, where payment records show he was maestro di cappella (choirmaster) beginning on 6 May 1546.
-This was the beginning of an extraordinarily productive portion of his life; while in the service of Duke Ercole II d'Este he wrote masses, motets, chansons, and of course madrigals, many of which were topical, some involving matters concerning the court itself.
+This was the beginning of an extraordinarily productive portion of his life; while in the service of Duke Ercole II d'Este he wrote masses, motets, chansons, and of course madrigals, many of which were topical, some involving matters of the court itself.
 In 1556 Duke Ercole awarded Rore a benefice for his exceptional service.
-Also during the Ferrara years, Rore began cultivating his relations with the court of Albrecht V of Bavaria in Munich, sending them music, and having 26 motets produced in an elaborately illustrated manuscript with miniatures by Hans Müelich.
-In 1558 he requested a leave of absence from his employer in Ferrara in order to return to his homeland to care for his ailing parents.
-He stopped in Munich on the way, reaching the city on 1 May, where he assisted in preparation of the motet manuscript, and posed for the Müelich portrait.
+Also during the Ferrara years, Rore began cultivating his relations with the court of Albrecht V of Bavaria in Munich, sending them music, and having 26 motets produced in an elaborately illustrated manuscript with miniatures by Hans Muelich.
+In 1558 he requested a leave of absence from his employer in Ferrara to return to his homeland to care for his ailing parents.
+He stopped in Munich on the way, reaching the city on 1 May, where he assisted in preparation of the motet manuscript, and posed for the Muelich portrait.
 A document of September 1558 places him in Flanders, where he was helping his sister-in-law with estate matters on the death of Celistinus, his brother.
 By December he had returned to Ferrara.